daliasgit/NeighborhoodMap/README.md

-##Neighborhood Map
+## Neighborhood Map

-...Udacity project with knockout JS framework and google maps API.
+Udacity project with knockout JS framework and google maps API.
-...This project is a single page application that displays few of the tourist spots around Oslo, Norway.
+This project is a single page application that displays few of the tourist spots around Oslo, Norway.

-##Design
+## Design

-#1.
-This projects makes use of following
+# 1. This projects makes use of following
-..* HTML
+* HTML
-..* CSS
+* CSS
-..* Bootsrap
+* Bootsrap
-..* JavaScript
+* JavaScript
-..* JQuery
+* JQuery
-..* KnockOut JS
+* KnockOut JS

-#2.
-The APIs used are
+# 2. The APIs used are
-..* Google Maps
+* Google Maps
-..* Wikipedia
+* Wikipedia

 Pre-Requirements
 =================
 1. A web browser, preferably Google Chrome.
 2. Create a githib account and Install git in the local machine.
-Click [here](https://github.com/) , if not ...already installed.
+Click [here](https://github.com/) , if not already installed.

 Installation Steps
 ==================